 4. Usury and Rate Screening

-- Log the legal basis for each determination so lenders have a documented review record
+• Log the legal basis for each determination so lenders maintain a documented review record

 Verdict: Usury screening AI is a first-pass filter, not a legal opinion.
 Always verify with current state law and qualified counsel—AI narrows the field; an attorney closes it.
 (Consult a qualified attorney before structuring any loan.)